Pragmatics (journal)

 Pragmatics is a quarterly peer-reviewed academic journal covering the field of pragmatics, a subfield of linguistics.
-It was established in 1991 and is published by John Benjamins Publishing Company on behalf of the International Pragmatics Association (IPrA).
+It was established in 1991 and is published by John Benjamins Publishing Company on behalf of the International Pragmatics Association.
 The editor-in-chief is Helmut Gruber (University of Vienna).

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2018 impact factor of 0.848.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 1.1.